testcontainers/testcontainers-node/docs/features/wait-strategies.md

 ## Other startup strategies

-If these options do not meet your requirements, you can subclass `StartupCheckStrategy`:
+If these options do not meet your requirements, you can subclass `StartupCheckStrategy` and use `Dockerode`, which is the underlying Docker client used by Testcontainers:

 ```javascript
 const Dockerode = require("dockerode");